jwplayer/ott-web-app/docs/configuration.md

 **menu[].filterTags** (optional)

 You can optionally define a list of comma separated tags which are used in the "filters" section on the screen.
-The OTT Web App offers a demonstration of its filtering capabilities.
-This example can be enabled by configuring the `enableLabelsFiltering` custom parameter.

-Filtering by device type, country, and day of week is supported.
-See the Home.tsx file for a code example.

 ---